 - Mix all the spices, chipotle paste, lemon zest, salt and pepper together in a bowl with the lemon juice and a large glug of olive oil until you form a paste.
 Spoon this paste over the browned beef cheeks, making sure to get inside all of the criss-crosses.

 - Add the meat back into the pan with the onions and peppers, and add in the plum tomatoes.
 When adding the tomatoes, pour them through your hands, squashing the tomatoes and letting the juice into the pan.
 Fill up one of the empty cans with water, and add that into the pan.
 Add in the coffee, bay leaf, cinnamon stick, ancho and habanero chillis into the pan, and stir it altogether.
 Bring to a simmer, and transfer the pan, with the lid on, into the pre-heated oven for 6-7 hours, stirring every hour or so.
+Every time you stir, make sure you drain off any excess oil that has risen to the top.

 - 30 mins from the end of cooking, add the dark chocolate, finely chopped coriander stalks and the drained and rinsed kidney beans, stir through again, breaking up the last of the meat.